-Its long-term goal is to provide a hybrid option to any Class 1-3 truck fleet, regardless of manufacturer, according Justin Ashton, cofounder and VP of business development for XL Hybrids.
+Its long-term goal is to provide a hybrid option to any Class 1-3 truck fleet, regardless of manufacturer, according to Justin Ashton, co-founder and VP of business development for XL Hybrids.

 The system is designed to be installed in about four hours by the vehicle upfitter.
 “It’s designed to be part of the upfitting process and then shipped through to the buyer,” Ashton explained.

 XL Hybrids’ system is designed for fleet trucks driven about 75 miles per day.
-While it currently has an ROI of five years, Ashton said the company has a goal of lowering that to three years.
+While it currently has an ROI of five years, Ashton said the company aims to lower that to three years.

-To make the system even more attractive to fleets, XL Hybrids is offering a leasing option.
+XL Hybrids offers a leasing option to make the system even more attractive to fleets.
 “We can amortize the cost over the life of the vehicle.
 For fleets that care about monthly costs, this option is really attractive.
-Leasing a hybrid vehicle can start the savings day one instead of waiting for the payback,” Ashton noted, adding that this option has elicited interest from fleet management companies.
+Leasing a hybrid vehicle can start the savings on day one instead of waiting for the payback,” Ashton noted, adding that this option has elicited interest from fleet management companies.